fatimahasan125/Collaborative-Notebook/README.md

 Each module can be installed using npm.
 For example to install node, all you have to do is execute the following command \
 `npm install node`

+Next, you have to change the connection string and database name for mongodb as well as mention the base path in the following file: \
+config/settings.js

-Go to the project directory and run the following command: \
+Finally, go to the project directory and run the following command: \
 `node main.js`

 Then open the browser and go to localhost:8888